Blog > Can you do equity release on leasehold flats?

 How does equity release work?

 Equity release is aimed at later life homeowners (aged 55+) who want to unlock some of their property wealth without having to sell up and move home.
+Thousands of people have arranged equity release on leasehold flats, detached homes and all sorts of properties in between.

 The most popular form of equity release is a lifetime mortgage.
 This involves releasing a percentage of your home’s value as a secured loan.
 You still retain ownership of your property and have the same right to live there as before.